Main Board

 Power Supply Battery (primary & rechargeable), USB, Solar Panel

-Misc Serial Port (UART) or USB for Debugging
+Debugging Serial Port (UART) or USB for Debugging (in all versions)

 Switch Internal switch & support for external switch